A Guide to Colorado’s Greatest Breweries

 Other Longmont Breweries - Left Hand Brewing, Bootstrap Brewing, Pumphouse Brewery

-New Belgium, Fort Collins - You probably know New Belgium as the maker of Fat Tire, but they also have a ridiculous amount of other beers.
+New Belgium, Fort Collins - You probably know New Belgium as the maker of Fat Tire, but they also have many other beers.
 The 2019 sale of New Belgium to Japanese company Kirin made huge waves in the beer world, but nevertheless, they’re one of the most iconic Colorado beers.
-If you’re looking to take a brewery tour, there is absolutely no better option than New Belgium, whose Fort Collins facilities were literally built for leading tours.
+If you’re looking to take a brewery tour, there is no better option than New Belgium, whose Fort Collins facilities were built for leading tours.
 The brewery is gorgeous, with a massive picnic area, tasting room, and space for food trucks, games, and live performances, and the beers aren’t half bad, either!

 Other Fort Collins Breweries - Odell, Horse & Dragon, Equinox, Zwei